apache/activemq-apollo/apollo-website/src/documentation/stomp-manual.md

     PO145
     ^@

 The broker uses consistent hashing to map message groups to consumers.
-When you another subscription to a queue, the broker will first wait for messages sent to previous subscriptions to be processed and then the broker rebalances the message groups across consumers.
+When you add another subscription to a queue, the broker will first wait for messages sent to previous subscriptions to be processed and then the broker rebalances the message groups across the attached consumers.

 ### Temporary Destinations